-Using the [\] Key to Display and Announce System Status
+Using the [] Key

-Before arming your system, all protected doors, windows and other protection zones must be closed or bypassed, otherwise the touchpad will display a "Not Ready" message.
+Before arming your system, all protected doors, windows and other protection zones must be closed or bypassed, otherwise the keypad will display a "Not Ready" message.

-- 1. Press [\] READY (do not enter code first) to display faulted zones. - 2.
+- 1. Press [] READY (do not enter code first) to display faulted zones. - 2.
 Secure or bypass the zones displayed. - 3.
-The touchpad's READY indicator lights when all protection zones have been either closed or bypassed. - 4.
+The keypad's READY indicator lights when all protection zones have been either closed or bypassed. - 4.
 Arm the system as desired.